top of page

 At GoSign.AI, transparency with the Deaf community is not optional — it’s foundational to how we build.

 GoSign’s role is to build a high-quality, community-driven data collection experience across our mobile app and desktop Tasks platform.
-As a Deaf-led company, we keep the Deaf community at the center of this work, bringing that perspective into NVIDIA’s ecosystem to ensure sign language evolves alongside AI, without losing its cultural integrity.
+As a Deaf-led company, we keep the Deaf community at the center of this work—ensuring sign language evolves alongside AI without losing its cultural integrity.

 Sign Language Is Diverse

-We recognize that, and we’re building with that reality in mind.
+We recognize that, and we are building with that reality in mind.

 Why You May See a Reference Sign

-AI models don’t learn the way humans do.
-If too many variations are introduced too early, the model struggles to recognize patterns, which impacts accuracy and reliability.
+If too many variations are introduced too early, the model struggles to identify consistent patterns, which reduces overall accuracy.

 Sequencing, Not Standardizing

-Focusing on one variant at the beginning does not mean other variations are wrong or excluded.
+Focusing on one variant today does not mean:

 What This Means for You